patkenny225/Bellabeat/README.md

 ### **Daily Activity Level Breakdown:**

-The data categorized activity level into four seperate groups: Sedentary, Lightly Active, Fairly Active and Very Active.
+The data categorized activity level into four separate groups: Sedentary, Lightly Active, Fairly Active and Very Active.
 The pie chart shows us the time participants doing each type of activity, broken down by percentage.
 As we can see, 79% of the time participants are Sedentary, 17% of the time performing light activity, 2% fairly active and 1% very active.

 ![image](https://user-images.githubusercontent.com/108141441/184989458-60b00d6f-43b9-4c52-867c-b47c57ba0e1f.png)